 Yikes, are we total geeks?
 Well, if you haven’t guessed already, think again; do you have a HiFi, microwave, TV, washing machine?
 Each of these typically contains one or more computers; so how many computers in your home?

-This book comes as the confluence of two areas of research and practice: Human–Computer Interaction and Product Design.
-Product design is about generating ideas and solutions for physical products whether in the home (kettles and corkscrews), in the workplace (adjustable chairs, paperclips and filing cabinets) and in the world (cat’s eyes on roads, or waste paper bins on the high street).
+This book comes as the confluence of two areas of research and practice: Human–Computer Interaction and Industrial Design.
+Industrial design is about generating ideas and solutions for physical products whether in the home (kettles and corkscrews), in the workplace (adjustable chairs, paperclips and filing cabinets) and in the world (cat’s eyes on roads, or waste paper bins on the high street).
 Human–Computer Interaction (HCI) is concerned with any place where people interact with technology.
 This may be a one-to-one interaction between a person and single computer (as in the person typing on a laptop to write this), or may be a situation where the computer is a mediator in a human–human communication (Skype calls and instant messaging).

 For many years those working in HCI had to largely treat the hardware of computing (keyboard, screen and mouse) as a ‘given’ and the focus was almost exclusively on the design of software and understanding on the cognitive, social and organisational impact.
-In contrast, product design was confined to objects with at most relatively simple mechanical or electrical activity.
-However, as devices such as washing machines and mobile phones became more complex in terms of their interactivity product designers started to attend HCI conferences, and as computers became embedded in everyday devices those in HCI started to look to product designers for insight on physical design.
+In contrast, industrial design was confined to objects with at most relatively simple mechanical or electrical activity.
+However, as devices such as washing machines and mobile phones became more complex in terms of their interactivity industrial designers started to attend HCI conferences, and as computers became embedded in everyday devices those in HCI started to look to industrial designers for insight on physical design.

 Making things usable — Human Computer Interaction